• LGBTQI+ person

 Yes.

-Young people over the age of 16 can make an application directly whereas if you are under 16 years of age, your parents or guardians will need to make the application on your behalf.
-If you are over 12 years of age and your parents or guardians are applying to change your name on your behalf then they will need your consent to do so.
+Young people over the age of 16 can make an application directly, whereas if you are under 16 years of age, your parents or guardians will need to make the application on your behalf.
+If you are over 12 years of age and your parents or guardians are applying to change your name on your behalf, they will need your consent to do so.

 If you are under 16, you will need to ask your parents or guardians to make the application

-As stated above, as a young person under 18 years old, you can change your name on your birth certificate through an application made by your parents or guardians (it’s not possible to make an application to change your name by yourself until you are over 16 years old).
+As a young person under 16 years old, you can change your name on your birth certificate through an application made by your parents or guardians (it is not possible to make an application to change your name by yourself until you are over 16 years old).

 The application must be submitted in the state/territory that you were born in, or the one where you have lived for the most part immediately before the application is made.